msft-mirror-aosp/platform.compatibility.cdd/3_software/3_8_user-interface-compatibility.md

 #### 3.8.3.1\.
 Presentation of Notifications

-If device implementations allow third party apps to [notify users of notable events]( http://developer.android.com/guide/topics/ui/notifiers/notifications.html), they:
+If device implementations allow third-party apps to [notify users of notable events]( http://developer.android.com/guide/topics/ui/notifiers/notifications.html), they:

 *   [C-1-1] MUST support notifications that use hardware features, as described in